peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

 **Throws:**

-* <code>java.lang.NullPointerException</code> - The parameter <code>languages</code> or <code>
+* <code>NullPointerException</code> - The parameter <code>languages</code> or <code>
  ranges</code> is null.

-* <code>java.lang.IllegalArgumentException</code> - The parameter <code>ranges</code> contains a value that
+* <code>IllegalArgumentException</code> - The parameter <code>ranges</code> contains a value that
- is not a basic or extended language range, or <code>languages</code>
- contains a value that is not a potentially valid language tag.
+ is not a basic or extended language range, or <code>languages</code> contains a value that is not a potentially valid language tag.

-### <a id='IsPotentiallyValidLanguageTag(java.lang.String)'>IsPotentiallyValidLanguageTag</a>
+### IsPotentiallyValidLanguageTag

-Returns true if (1) the given string is a well-formed language tag under RFC 5646 (that is, the string follows the syntax given in section 2.1 of that RFC), and (2) the language tag contains at most one extended language subtag, no variant subtags with the same value, and no extension singleton subtags with the same value.
+    public static boolean IsPotentiallyValidLanguageTag(String str) Returns true if (1) the given string is a well-formed language tag under RFC 5646 (that is, the string follows the syntax given in section 2.1 of that RFC), and (2) the language tag contains at most one extended language subtag, no variant subtags with the same value, and no extension singleton subtags with the same value.

 **Parameters:**